Chunjee/biga.ahk/README.md

 ; => "a,b,c"
 ```

-You may also review or copy the library from [./export.ahk on GitHub](https://raw.githubusercontent.com/biga-ahk/biga.ahk/master/export.ahk); #Incude as you would normally if manually downloading.
+You may also review or copy the library from [./export.ahk on GitHub](https://raw.githubusercontent.com/biga-ahk/biga.ahk/master/export.ahk); #Incude as you would normally when manually downloading.

 AutoHotkey v1.1.05 or better is required